800-Hour Yoga Therapy Diploma

 Indigenous-led by Dr. Melissa Jay, alongside our incredible faculty!

-Applications Now Open!
+2026 Enrollment Now Open!

-open until June 15th, 2025 or until filled
+open until filled

-* only five spots available *
+* limited spots available *

 Tawow!
 Welcome!